Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 Almagreira, on the other hand, stands out for its spectacular beauty and cliffs.
 The best time to surf there is with medium-high tide, north or northwest swell, and east or southeast wind.

-If you are looking for a more chilled environment and distance from the crowds of Peniche, go to Almagreira.
+If you are looking for a more chilled environment and a distance from the crowds of Peniche, go to Almagreira.

 With a sandy bottom, this isolated break provides both right and lefts waves, although the left ones are longer and even deliver barrels.